mikeotizels/Mikeotizels/LISENSE.md

     (See Appendix G)

-Code distributed by Mikeotizels as part of the Developer project is also subject to an additional IP rights grants:
+Software distributed by Mikeotizels as part of the Developer project is also subject to an additional IP rights grants:

 You are not required to, but if you want to explicitly declare the license